 Rockland is a medium-sized town located in the state of Massachusetts.
 With a population of 17,960 people and three constituent neighborhoods, Rockland is the 108th largest community in Massachusetts.

-Rockland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rockland is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Rockland who work in office and administrative support (13.74%), management occupations (10.41%), and sales jobs (7.88%).
+Unlike some towns, Rockland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rockland are a mix of both white- and blue-collar jobs.
+Overall, Rockland is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Rockland who work in office and administrative support (12.44%), management occupations (9.96%), and sales jobs (9.52%).

 Also of interest is that Rockland has more people living here who work in computers and math than 95% of the places in the US.

-In Rockland, a lot of people use the subway to get to work every day though Rockland is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Rockland has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 The people who call Rockland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rockland include Irish, Italian, English, French, and German.